 Explore our website, and feel free to contact us with any questions.

-ensure that the financial resources it receives from federal mineral leasing activities are distributed to communities impacted by the development of natural resources, as allowed by law;
+distributes the financial resources it receives from federal mineral leasing activities through grants to communities impacted by the development of natural resources; and